CoBrALab/ODC-Mouse-Forms/README.md

 ## What is the MouseODC

 The mouse ODC is an application to help actively collect meta data from animal studies and experiments through the use of web app forms.
 It is a rendition of the DNP's OpenDataCapture web application.
-This current repository contain the code for all form to be used within the application.
+This current repository contains the code for all forms to be used within the application.
 ## Entering the MouseODC

 After requesting account to be created with your group admin, you can log in and access the MouseODC  [here](http://mouseodc.douglas.rtss.qc.ca/auth/login).
 Currently hosted and accessible on the internal douglas network with a public facing application in the works :)